rqlite shell

 rqlite

-is a command line tool for connecting to a rqlite node.
+is a command line tool for interacting with a rqlite node.
 Consult the SQLite query language documentation for full details on the supported SQL syntax.

 Usage